mitchdavenport88/hop_shop/TESTING.md

 **"Be rewarded with free delivery if I’m buying a decent amount of products."**
 * There is a banner at the top of the navigation bar stating that the customer gets free delivery on orders over £30.
 * I’ve implemented this into the checkout logic and when an order total goes over this threshold the delivery costs are wiped and are shown as £0.00.
-* Additionally when an item is added a toast message will appear confirming this addition as established.
-At the bottom of the toast a message is shown stating how much the user needs to spend to qualify for free delivery.
+* Additionally when an item is added a toast message will appear confirming this addition as we've established.
+At the bottom of this toast a message is shown stating how much the user needs to spend to qualify for free delivery.
 * On the cart page a banner appears on the top of the page above the title telling the user:
     * That they’ve qualified for free delivery.
     * Or if they haven’t, how much more they need to spend to qualify for it.

 **"Checkout, pay and complete my order easily."**
-* On the checkout page the order is summarised so that user is shown what they are ordering.
+* On the checkout page the order is summarised so that the user is shown what they are ordering.
     * In cases of a user forgetting something or they have second thoughts about an item then a button to amend the order is conveniently placed under this summary and links back to the cart.
     * There is also a note at the bottom of the page (under the place order button) that confirms the order total.
 * Adding personal, delivery and payment details is done via a user friendly form.